fractus-io/keras-tutorial/README.md

 NOTE for Windows Users: Please replace **$HOME** with **%USERPROFILE%**.

-The default configuration file looks like this:
+The default configuration file looks like:
 ```
 {
     "floatx": "float32",